-Ozempic and Victoza are not approved for weight loss.
+Ozempic and Victoza are not approved for weight loss or weight management.
 However, some people using Ozempic and Victoza in studies did lose weight.
 (Although in certain studies, when Victoza was taken with other diabetes medications, some people lost weight, and others gained weight.)

 Saxenda can’t be used with either Ozempic or Victoza.
-If you’re interested in learning more about Saxenda or other weight-loss treatments, talk with your doctor.
+If you’re interested in learning more about Saxenda or other weight management treatments, talk with your doctor.

 Both Ozempic and Victoza come as liquid solutions that are available as pens.
 Both drugs are given as a subcutaneous injection (an injection under your skin).